Transporting Oil by Land

 Whether oil is transported by sea or pipeline, the safety and security of operations is key.
 If a pipeline is damaged accidentally or sabotaged, leaks can be quickly detected because of the sudden drop in pressure recorded.
 When a leak is confined to a specific point, the oil flow is stopped as soon as possible at the pumping stations to contain any spill.

-There are major geopolitical and economic issues involved in building new pipelines, often leading to difficult negotiations or environmental concerns.
+There are major geopolitical and economic issues involved in pipelines, often leading to difficult negotiations or environmental concerns, sometimes even military confrontations.
+Here are a few striking examples.

 This may interest you